Wall Street International

-A conversation with the Canadian artist Trevor Kiernander.
+Fallen: A Conversation with the Canadian Artist Trevor Kiernander

 Artist Trevor Kiernander works between London and Montreal and exhibits regularly in both cities.
 His practise explores relationships of space and the problematisation of the figure/ground relationship in painting.
 WSI caught up with him to discuss his current solo show, ‘Fallen’ at Vitrine Bermondsey Square.